One commonly asked question by prospective clients here are Statuo is,‘Which is better, SEO or PPC?’

 Quick: Getting your ads up and running can be almost instantaneous & if structured correctly from the outset, can give you an instant ROI.

-ROI: You can improve your ROI over time, optimizing your account by using google best practises.
+ROI: You can improve your ROI over time, optimising your account by using google best practises.

 Affordable: It can be a cost effective way of generating valuable traffic to your site by untapping new & valuable traffic streams for your business.